binhn-tran/binhn-tran.github.io/essays/journey.md

 Overall, learning TypeScript will be a valuable addition to my programming journey.
 It bridges the gap between familiar and new concepts by making it approachable yet challenging.
 By practicing and honing my TypeScript skills, I hope to become proficient in the language and apply it effectively to projects that align with my interests in software engineering.

 I am excited to see how TypeScript will enhance my abilities and contribute to my future career in technology.

+## AI Use

+I used AI to check my grammar, sentence structure, paragraph flow, paragraph title, and the essay title.
+The essay is from my own experience and viewpoint.